 Covid 19 has had us all appraising our travel plans and indeed thinking deeper about how we spend our travel money.
 So, we’re here as cheerleaders for why you should travel to Africa for a post-pandemic holiday.

 Why Travel to Africa?

-We’ve been selling trips to Africa for over 25 years so naturally we are passionate about it.
-But quite honestly we don’t feel we have much convincing to do.
-Especially at this time when Africa’s offering of wide open spaces, fresh air and fewer people is likely to appeal to most travelers post this pandemic.
+We’ve been selling trips to Africa for over 25 years, so naturally we are passionate about it.
+But quite honestly, we don’t feel we have much convincing to do.
+Especially at this time when Africa’s offering of wide open spaces, fresh air and fewer people, is likely to appeal to most travellers after this pandemic.